rh-datascience-and-edge-practice/aiml-service-offering-blog/mlops-foundation.md

 ## Pre-Reqs

-Customers are required to have a functioning OpenShift cluster prior to the start of the engagement with a dynamic storage provisioning such as OpenShift Data Foundations.
+Customers are required to have a functioning OpenShift cluster prior to the start of the engagement with a dynamic storage provisioning such as OpenShift Data Foundations or the VMWare CSI Driver Operator.

 The MLOps Foundation is a great follow up engagement for a customer that has completed the RHODS Platform Engagement, but it is not strictly required.
 If the customer has not yet installed RHODS on the target cluster, additional time may need to be scoped to configure a minimum install of RHODS.